 Dispose of contaminated gloves by carefully removing them and placing them in a plastic bag.
 If they are grossly contaminated with hazardous chemicals, then manage them as hazardous waste.
-For more information, refer to the online article.
+For more information, refer to www.ehs.washington.edu/chemical/hazardous-chemical-waste-disposal.